psycedelicAI/high-security-facility-concept/docs/operations/incident-response.md

 - coded directional language is overridden
 - silent patrol tasks may be cancelled or replaced
 - emergency responders receive standard references
-- security controls must not obstruct rescue or evacuation
+- security containment must not block rescue or evacuation
+- door behavior follows approved emergency procedures
-- all emergency overrides are logged
+- all overrides are logged

 > **No security abstraction may create ambiguity during an emergency involving life safety.**